Update you browser

 We want to learn about:

-• How you approach the making and development of your work.
+• The work: how you approach making and developing your work

-• What ideas, issues, concerns, or themes you explore in your work.
+• The context: what ideas, issues, or themes you explore and what influences those interests.
+You may reference any influences related in some way to your work.

-What else would you like us to know about you?
+Use the video to share with us a response to the following.
 Print is an expansive field of activity, drawing on a wealth of historical, material, and conceptual positions, and embracing very different ways of thinking and making.
-Though some students come with a great deal of practical print experience, others come with none at all.
-What they share is an interest in the possibilities of the multiplied and mediated image.

-• What will you particularly bring to the course, what do we need to know about you?
+• Tell us what work you wish to develop during your time at the RCA.
+What will you particularly bring to the programme?
+What do we need to know about you?

 You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last two years.